 - Radio waves and microwaves

 - Eugenics (achieved through selective breeding, not via later laboratory methods).
 The Nazis pretty much destroyed the popularity of this phlebotinum, though they had help from Social Darwinists in other countries as well.
-When it resurfaces, it tends to be used by ex-Nazis and other villains or otherwise morally ambiguous.
+When it resurfaces, it tends to be used by villains or the otherwise morally ambiguous.

 - Mathematical formulae (source of the original Johnny Quick's speed, and much of the "magic" in H. P. Lovecraft's works.)

 - Nuclear energy, including bombs, reactors, and genetic mutation.

 - Heavily popularized by John W. Campbell, editor of Astounding Science Fiction, which became Analog; he was extremely open-minded towards the paranormal and encouraged his writers to use it—and that meant most important writers in science fiction for several decades.